Jan Svatopluk Presl

 Jan Svatopluk Presl (4 September 1791 – 6 April 1849) was a Czech natural scientist.

 He was the brother of botanist Carl Borivoj Presl (1794–1852).
 The Czech Botanical Society commemorated the two brothers by naming its principal publication Preslia (founded in 1914).
-He is the author of Czech scientific terminology of various branches of science, including the Czech chemical nomenclature.
+He was the author of Czech scientific terminology of various branches of science, including the Czech chemical nomenclature.
 He was the co-author of an important Czech taxonomic work, O Přirozenosti Rostlin.
 The brothers co-edited the exsiccata series Vegetabilia cryptogamica Boëmiae collecta a Joanne et Carolo Presl.